BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 This replacement can be crossfaded automatically by setting up a ``fadeTime``.
 Furthermore, the replacement time can be quantized.

-A node proxy is a placeholder for something **playing on a server** that writes to a limited number of busses (e.g. a synth or an event stream).
+A node proxy is a placeholder for something **playing on a server** that writes to a limited number of busses (e.g., a synth or an event stream).
 After booting the server via ``s.boot``, we can create a new [NodeProxy](https://doc.sccode.org/Classes/NodeProxy.html) object and ``play`` it.

 ```isc